Skip to main content

 The small intestine or colon

 If the tumor starts in the small intestine, it can cause the intestines to kink and be blocked for a while.
 This can cause cramps, belly pain, weight loss, fatigue, bloating, diarrhea, or nausea and vomiting, which might come and go.
-These symptoms can sometimes go on for years before the carcinoid tumor is found.
-A tumor usually has to grow fairly large before it completely blocks (obstructs) the intestine and causes severe belly pain, nausea and vomiting, and a potentially life-threatening situation.
+These symptoms can sometimes go on for years before the neuroendocrine tumor is found.
+A tumor usually can grow fairly large before it completely blocks (obstructs) the intestine and causes severe belly pain, nausea, and vomiting, and a potentially life-threatening situation.

-A carcinoid tumor sometimes can cause intestinal bleeding.
+A neuroendocrine tumor sometimes can cause intestinal bleeding.
 This can lead to anemia (too few red blood cells) with fatigue and shortness of breath.

 The rectum

-Rectal carcinoid tumors are often found during routine exams, even though they can cause pain and bleeding from the rectum and constipation.
+Rectal neuroendocrine tumors are often found during routine exams, even though they can cause pain, rectal bleeding, and constipation.

 The stomach

-Carcinoid tumors that develop in the stomach usually grow slowly and often do not cause symptoms.
+Neuroendocrine tumors that develop in the stomach usually grow slowly and often do not cause symptoms.
 They are sometimes found when the stomach is examined by an endoscopy looking for other things.
-Some can cause symptoms such as the carcinoid syndrome.
+Some can cause symptoms such as the carcinoid syndrome (see below).

-Signs and symptoms from hormones made by carcinoid tumors
+Signs and symptoms from hormones made by neuroendocrine tumors

-Some carcinoid tumors can release hormones into the bloodstream.
-This can cause different symptoms depending on which hormones are released.
+Some neuroendocrine tumors release hormones into the bloodstream.
+This can cause different symptoms depending on the hormones released.

 Carcinoid syndrome